LSI Keywords in SEO: Myth, Meaning, and Better Alternatives

 Write for Topic Completeness, Not Keyword Density

-A well-optimized article usually sounds complete because it answers adjacent questions that a reader would reasonably have.
-If your article mentions semantic relevance, entities, topical authority, internal linking, and search intent in the right context, it feels richer and more credible than a draft that just repeats “LSI keywords” in every other paragraph.
+A well-optimized article usually sounds complete because it answers adjacent questions a reader would reasonably have.
+If your article explains semantic relevance, entities, topical coverage, search intent, examples, and content structure in the right context, it will feel more credible than a draft that repeats “LSI keywords” in every other paragraph.

 The pages that usually improve after revision are not the ones where a writer simply adds more keywords.
 They are the ones where the topic becomes easier to follow, the examples become more concrete, and the missing questions finally get answered.
 That is the practical value behind so-called LSI keywords: better coverage, not clever stuffing.
-(Martha Vicher, mocobin.com)
+Martha Vicher, MOCOBIN

 Common Mistakes When Optimizing for Related Keywords